Master of Education: Adult education

 This focuses on the teaching of individuals 18 years or older.
 Some classes, such as adult literacy, high school diploma programs, English as a second language, parent education, and some job training classes, are sponsored by the government.
 Others, such as art and dance classes are fee-based.
 A B.Ed. degree or teacher's certificate is not usually a requirement for admission to an adult education program.

 Special education

 This degree designed to develop the capabilities and resources of educators of children who require special education (for example, students with autism spectrum disorders, students with intellectual disabilities).

 Religious education

 A terminal degree in preparation for teaching religious studies.

-Media & technology
+Media and technology

 The purpose of the Master of Education (M.Ed.) in media & technology is to address the learner in the classroom and requires integration of instructional design principles into multimedia presentations with an emphasis in assessment.
 As classroom instructors across a range of academic disciplines integrate technology into their classrooms, there is an expanding need to have pedagogy and skills that drive this integration.
 Some will use this degree to design instructional technologies, and others will serve as technology facilitators in schools.